laws-africa/indigo/docs/rest/app.rst

 applications, REST APIs and the `Akoma Ntoso <http://www.akomantoso.org/>`_ standard for legislation (acts).

+See :ref:`rest_general_guide` for general API details such as content types and what the fields of a Document are.

 If you only want to fetch and render published legislation and don't care about editing legislation, see :ref:`rest_public_guide` instead.